CORNFLOWER Overview Information

 CORNFLOWER Side Effects & Safety

-Cornflower seems to be safe when used to color herbal teas.
-But there isn't enough information to know if cornflower is safe for use as a medicine.
+Cornflower is LIKELY SAFE when used to color herbal teas.
+There isn't enough information to know if cornflower is safe for use as a medicine.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of cornflower during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking cornflower if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Allergy to ragweed, daisies, and related plants: Cornflower may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae plant family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before using cornflower.